Dulag 121 camp in Pruszków: Polish staff

 Dulag 121, unlike other German camps, allowed external Polish medical and kitchen staff to work, who also enjoyed relative freedom.
 Polish services, distinguished from the crowd by white aprons with red cross bands, operated in the camp and took care of the wounded and sick, who were placed in both local hospitals and private apartments.
 Many members of the Polish staff were directed to Pruszków by the Polish Underground State.
+Others were transported to the camp as prisoners but found work, such as Halina Chmielewska, who had been arrested for her role in the Warsaw Uprising but ended up running an outpatient clinic in camp block 1.

 The camp kitchen typically employed between 200 and 400 people, with nearly 480 workers at its peak.
 The kitchen staff was led by Ewa Maria Bogucka.
 The camp kitchen operated almost continuously, preparing daily between 20,000 and 25,000, occasionally even up to 35,000, half-liter portions of soup.
 Additionally, in the morning and evening, the kitchen staff tried to distribute food rations to the refugees, consisting of half a liter of grain coffee and 200–250 grams of rye bread.
 Mobile canteens were also organized on the camp premises (led by engineer Stanisław Zabielski), which provided the refugees with cigarettes, essential items, and additional food rations for purchase.
 The usefulness of these canteens is evidenced by the fact that during the period from 25 September to 13 October 1944, the canteen turnovers amounted to nearly 500,000 młynarkis.

 The camp's medical services were staffed by dozens of volunteer doctors and nearly 300 nurses.
 Lieutenant Doctor Kazimierz "Bożymir I" Szupryczyński – a railway doctor and head of the medical services of the VI District of the Home Army – directed all his medical staff and auxiliary staff of the Women's Military Service to help the displaced.
 Additionally, he engaged volunteers such as doctors and nurses from Pruszków.
 According to some sources, at the peak of its operations, the medical services of Dulag 121 employed about 500 people – including 102 doctors, 122 nurses, and numerous Daughters of Charity.
 The German authorities appointed Jadwiga Kiełbasińska, a midwife from Milanówek who spoke German fluently and enjoyed the full trust of the occupation authorities, as the head of the Polish medical staff.
 Kiełbasińska, illegally using the title of medical doctor, was not well-liked by the Polish staff.
 However, she tried to help the refugees without losing the trust of the Germans.
 Among other things, Kiełbasińska organized a hospital in the Perełka villa in Milanówek, where many insurgents were hidden with her knowledge.